 - Path calculation and cyclic setpoint generation

-- You manage a large number of axes in automation projects.
+- Participants will manage a large number of axes in automation projects.

-- You integrate path-controlled axis movements in automation projects.
+- Participants will integrate path-controlled axis movements in automation projects.

-- You create software used to execute CNC programs on a PLC.
+- Participants will create software used to execute CNC programs on a control system.